codyGXS/PokeCatch/readme.md

 # Poke2 Farm

 Please do not use this in the Poketwo discord server or any Poketwo servers.
+The bot prefix is .

 # Features